marcusyoung/eatBay-be/README.md

-# eatBay database API
+# eatBay backend API

-This is the API for accessing application data programmatically from the eatBay PostgreSQL database.
-The API is used by the eatBay mobile application (see: [https://github.com/keithbeacham/eat-Bay](https://github.com/keithbeacham/eat-Bay) )
+This is the API for programmatically interacting with the eatBay PostgreSQL database.
+The API is utilised by the eatBay mobile application (see: [https://github.com/keithbeacham/eat-Bay](https://github.com/keithbeacham/eat-Bay) ) . eatBay is a demonstration project developed by a team of four over 7 working days as part of the Northcoders Software Engineering Bootcamp.
+The team members working on the backend API were https://github.com/sofefaal and [https://github.com/marcusyoung](https://github.com/marcusyoung).

 ## Database table structure and relationships